 The projects that are to be realized by the Federal Government in the field of waterways have been identified in the staged appraisal procedure of the FTIP: When notifying projects for the FTIP, the federal states, trade associations and the Federal Waterways and Shipping Administration were called upon to submit project ideas and proposals for Germany’s federal waterways.
-From these ideas and proposals, the Federal Ministry of Transport and Digital Infrastructure has defined specific projects in cooperation with the Federal Waterways and Shipping Administration.
+From these ideas and proposals, the Federal Ministry for Digital and Transport has defined specific projects in cooperation with the Federal Waterways and Shipping Administration.
 First, a simplified preliminary assessment was carried out as part of the staged appraisal procedure to determine whether the projects can reach the economic break-even point.
 Some projects for which this was clearly ruled out were not considered in the further assessment.
 During the next appraisal stage, the main appraisal was undertaken based on the transport development forecast for 2030 using the following criteria:

 - cost-benefit ratio;

 - impact on environmental protection and nature conservation.

 In addition to the appraisal results, the final classification of the projects into the requirement categories of the FTIP took into account further factors, for example the improvement of the hinterland connections of German seaports.